wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 				- Like databases, real components that are not yet finished,...
 			- The **Test Doubles** can be:
 				- **Dummy Objects**: dummy values required as parameters that we fill
-				- Test Stubs: provide dummy input data sources used by the SUT.
+				- **Test Stubs**: provide dummy input data sources used by the SUT.
-				- Fake Objects: use in-memory lightweight implementations of *'heavyweight'* processes like databases -
+				- **Fake Objects**: use in-memory lightweight implementations of *'heavyweight'* processes like databases -
 -
 -